Bakari Sellers Keynote Speaker

-Bakari T. Sellers was born in 1984 and raised in Denmark, South Carolina.
+Bakari T. Sellers is a keynote speaker who was born and raised in Denmark, South Carolina.
 Bakari graduated from the South Carolina public school system, and then proceeded to Morehouse College.
 While at Morehouse, he was elected Student Government Association President and served on the College’s Board of Trustees.
 He earned a Bachelor of Arts degree in 2005.

 In 2006 Bakari made history when, at just 22 years old, he defeated a 26-year incumbent State Representative to become the youngest member of the South Carolina state legislature and the youngest African American elected official in the nation.
 Later in 2014 he would run for Lt.
 Governor of South Carolina.